Table of Contents

 How to get there: Follow the Tirana-Fier-Vlora itinerary.

 If you aim for the best, stunning views and history, Lekuresi Castle in the southern city of Saranda is the right destination.
 Historians say that the castle was built around 1537 during the Siege of Corfu by Sultan Suleiman the Magnificent.
 The Castle is located in a strategic position at the top of the hill and controls Saranda Bay and the road to Butrint.
 Lekures castle has a square structure and two round towers.
 The surrounding walls are about seven meters high and two meters wide.
 Nowadays, the castle is used for commercial purposes.
 It can be visited anytime.
 Many visitors, mostly foreign tourists prefer to walk up to the castle.
 It takes from 45 minutes to one hour to reach the top of the hill.

-Beautiful view and best spot to watch sunset
+Beautiful view and the best spot to watch the sunset

-“Walked from the city center.Took us about an hour to get to the top.
+“Walked from the city center.It took us about an hour to get to the top.
 The beautiful view all around and the beautiful sunset was worth the climb.”
 Wallsydney, TripAdvisor